INFORMATION REQUIRED IN PROXY STATEMENT

 Methodology for Selecting the Median Employee

-Employee directors do not receive additional compensation for serving on the board beyond the compensation they received for serving as our officers, as described under “Executive Compensation.”
+Employee directors do not receive additional compensation for serving on the Board of Directors beyond the compensation they received for serving as our officers, as described under “Executive Compensation.”

-We use a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the board.
+We use a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board of Directors.
 In setting non-employee director compensation levels the board considers the amount of time that directors expend in fulfilling their duties as members of our board and the skill-level we require of members of our board.

 |Paid in||Stock||Option||All Other|

-During 2017 cash director fees were paid to non-management members of the board of directors and board committee chairs.
-Further, the nonemployee directors were reimbursed for ordinary expenses incurred in connection with attendance at meetings of the board of directors.
+During 2019 cash director fees were paid to non-management members of the Board of Directors and board committee chairs.
+Further, the nonemployee directors were reimbursed for ordinary expenses incurred in connection with attendance at meetings of the Board of Directors.

 |•||Audit Committee - $10,000|